Back to California

 Limits and Unknowns

-• It is unclear how much it will cost companies to implement these new requirements.
+• It is unclear how existing companies will adapt to these new requirements by January 1, 2028.

 Bill History